Gholtes/recommendation-engines/README.md

-# rerecommendation-engines
+# recommendation-engines
-A collection of recommendation engines and API
+A collection of Recommendation engines and API